yankh764/rdoc/README.md

 # Rdoc - A command-line tool for launching documents
-This bash script is dedicated for all the Linux readers whom spend all
+This bash script is dedicated for all the Linux readers whom spend all their time working on the Terminal;
-their time working on the Terminal; therfore they launch everything from there.
+therefore they launch everything from there.
-If you are the kind of person I described above, I believe that this tool can
-help you and save you a lot of time.
+If you are the kind of person I described above, I believe that this tool can help you and save you a lot of time.
-This script purposes are to help you launch documents using your favorite PDF Viewer,
+This script purposes are to help you launch documents using your favorite PDF Viewer, which will
-which will save you a lot of time if you have lots of documents like me.
+save you a lot of time if you have lots of documents like me.

 ## Requirements and Dependencies
 1. Bash